Autodidacticism: Modern era

-In history, philosophy, literature, film and television
+History

 The first philosophical claim supporting an autodidactic program to the study of nature and God was in the philosophical novel Hayy ibn Yaqdhan (Alive son of the Vigilant), whose titular hero is considered the archetypal autodidact.
 The story is a medieval autodidactic utopia, a philosophical treatise in a literary form, which was written by the Andalusian philosopher Ibn Tufail in the 1160s in Marrakesh.
 It is a story about a feral boy, an autodidact prodigy who masters nature through instruments and reason, discovers laws of nature by practical exploration and experiments, and gains summum bonum through a mystical mediation and communion with God.
 The hero rises from his initial state of tabula rasa to a mystical or direct experience of God after passing through the necessary natural experiences.
 The focal point of the story is that human reason, unaided by society and its conventions or by religion, can achieve scientific knowledge, preparing the way to the mystical or highest form of human knowledge.

 Commonly translated as "The Self-Taught Philosopher" or "The Improvement of Human Reason", Ibn-Tufayl's story Hayy Ibn-Yaqzan inspired debates about autodidacticism in a range of historical fields from classical Islamic philosophy through Renaissance humanism and the European Enlightenment.
 In his book Reading Hayy Ibn-Yaqzan: a Cross-Cultural History of Autodidacticism, Avner Ben-Zaken showed how the text traveled from late medieval Andalusia to early modern Europe and demonstrated the intricate ways in which autodidacticism was contested in and adapted to diverse cultural settings.

 Autodidacticism apparently intertwined with struggles over Sufism in twelfth-century Marrakesh; controversies about the role of philosophy in pedagogy in fourteenth-century Barcelona; quarrels concerning astrology in Renaissance Florence in which Pico della Mirandola pleads for autodidacticism against the strong authority of intellectual establishment notions of predestination; and debates pertaining to experimentalism in seventeenth-century Oxford.
 Pleas for autodidacticism echoed not only within close philosophical discussions; they surfaced in struggles for control between individuals and establishments.

 In the story of Black American self-education, Heather Andrea Williams presents a historical account to examine Black American's relationship to literacy during slavery, the Civil War and the first decades of freedom.
 Many of the personal accounts tell of individuals who have had to teach themselves due to racial discrimination in education.

 In architecture

-Many successful and influential architects, such as Mies van der Rohe, Frank Lloyd Wright, Violet-Le-Duc, Tadao Ando were self-taught.
+Many successful and influential architects, such as Mies van der Rohe, Frank Lloyd Wright, Viollet-Le-Duc and Tadao Ando were self-taught.

-There are very few countries allowing autodidacticism in architecture today.
-The practice of architecture or the use of the title "architect", are now protected in most countries.
+Few countries allow autodidacticism in architecture today, as the practice of architecture or the use of the title "architect", are now protected in most jurisdictions.

 Self-taught architects have generally studied and qualified in other fields such as engineering or arts and crafts.
 Jean Prouvé was first a structural engineer.
 Le Corbusier had an academic qualification in decorative arts.
 Tadao Ando started his career as a draftsman, and Eileen Gray studied fine arts.